 Research Projects 2014–2016

-Outcomes of the research will be used to help the Whelk Fishermen’s Association harvest, and the R.I.
-Department of Environmental Management manage, the species on an ecologically and economically sustainable basis, and to inform whelk management initiatives now being formulated by the Atlantic States Marine Fisheries Commission.
+These results will be used to help the R.I.
+Department of Environmental Management manage the species on an ecologically and economically sustainable basis, and to inform whelk management initiatives now being formulated by the Atlantic States Marine Fisheries Commission.

 “I’m interested in what oysters do to nitrogen,” said Fulweiler.
 “They indirectly remove nitrogen by filtering carbon out of the water, depositing feces on the bottom, which fuel bacterial processes that remove nitrogen.
 On the flip side, if oysters aren’t being taken care of you can get the opposite process and actually add nitrogen to the system.”

 Her research will help oyster growers determine how to best configure their farms for optimal nitrogen removal, which also means fastest oyster growth.
 Fulweiler’s research will help Rhode Island’s growing aquaculture industry improve performance in providing the additional service—above and beyond that of providing jobs and fresh seafood—of improving water quality in Narragansett Bay and the south shore coastal lagoons.

 “My goal is to make this data available as fast as we can to the shellfish aquaculturists,” she said, noting that the shellfishermen have been extremely helpful in collecting information.
 “They work on the ponds every day and know the systems better than we can.”